 The Beaming Baker has an unbelievably easy but addictive recipe for peanut butter and coconut bites that I can’t stop making (and my housemate can’t stop eating when I’m at work).
 As I mentioned before, I’ve been trying to go vegan after twenty years as your standard vegetarian (OK, I was vegan for almost two years in my early twenties) but this has been one of those weeks where I just NEED chocolate…and it’s only Tuesday.

 So, I decided to add chocolate to Beaming Baker’s recipe and see how it turned out.
 The verdict?
 Continue reading “Treat your sweet tooth with these no bake chocolate oat bites”

 So you’ve bought a pineapple and now you don’t know what to do with it.
 Three words: make a smoothie.
 A totally tropical, Instagram-worthy treat that’s easy to make and will remind you of knocking back exotic cocktails on holiday – without the hangover.
 As I’ve mentioned before I’ve been trying to cut down on sugar but the pineapple in this smoothie kicks those crazy sugar cravings down the street.
 Hallelujah!

 But where will you find such a recipe?
 Et voila!
-Here’s the recipe for this delicious pineapple and blueberry smoothie I can’t get enough of: Continue reading “Smoothie recipes: this pineapple and blueberry smoothie is summer in a glass”
+Here’s the recipe for this delicious pineapple and blueberry smoothie I can’t get enough of: Continue reading “Anti-inflammatory pineapple and blueberry smoothie recipe”